janakitti/hackathon-global/README.md

 #### Context API

-When thinking about how to implement a login system, I decided to use Context API as a way to store the current user data and have it be accesible throughout the app.
+When thinking about how to implement a login system, I decided to use Context API as a way to store the current user data and have it be accessible throughout the app.
+Since the app itself is relatively small and doesn't require high-frequency global state updates, Context API was a better choice for state management than React Redux.

 There were several scalability considerations I made when implementing context.
-Although the context was really only needed to store the user data for this project, I kept the structure of the context as general as possible, leaving it open for adding more states in the future (i.e. UI theming/preferences).
-In my `context` directory, I seperated my files into `types`, `actions`, and `reducers` so that the concerns of each major state (i.e. the user state) can be seperated from each other.
+Although the context was really only needed to store the user data for this project, I kept the structure of the context as general as possible, leaving it open for adding more states in the future (for example, UI theming or user preferences).
+In my `/context` directory, I seperated my files into `types`, `actions`, and `reducers` so that the concerns of each major state (i.e. the user state) can be seperated from each other.
+These were all put together in the `context.tsx`.
+The `TStore` type contains all the state types and the `mainReducer` is used to generate a generalized `dispatch` function.

 #### Styles

 I adopted the Block, Element, Modifiers (BEM) methodology for naming my SCSS selectors.
 Using this strict naming strategy allowed me to write more meaningful class and id names, and make it much easier for future developers to quickly understand their purpose.
-Using BEM, each selector is made up of a Block (standalone entity), Element (element of/semantically tied to its Block), and a Modifier (a flag on the Block or Element to modify its appearance), all put together like this: `block__element--modifier`.
+With BEM, each selector is made up of a Block (standalone entity), Element (element of/semantically tied to its Block), and a Modifier (a flag on the Block or Element to modify its appearance), all put together like this: `block__element--modifier`.
 For example: `side-nav__nav-link--selected`.

 #### Luxon